hpc-carpentry/hpc-carpentry.github.io/_posts/2020/03/2020-03-31-maintainer-onboarding-2020.md

 title: "Apply for Carpentries Maintainer Onboarding!"
 date: 2020-03-31
 time: "9:00:00"
-tags: ["Carpentries Maintainers", "Carpentries Lessons", “Community”]
+tags: ["Carpentries Maintainers", "Carpentries Lessons", "Community"]
 ---

 We are excited to announce that we are now accepting applications for anyone interested in becoming a [Carpentries Lesson Maintainer](https://docs.carpentries.org/topic_folders/maintainers/maintainers.html)!